Good news golfer. Golf simulators have gotten way more affordable within just the last two years.

 Let’s Put My Cheap Golf Sim Build Together ($1308)

-2. Garmin R10 Launch Monitor used from ebay for – $420 (ebay it or see new)
+- Garmin R10 Launch Monitor used from ebay for – $420 ( buy used or see new)

 As you can see, simulator golf is way more affordable today than ever before.
 The newest launch monitors have brought the price down combined with the awesomeness of GSPro software.
 It has made playing sim golf with your own setup way more accessible to more people.